 Whole Grain Pie Crust Tips and Tricks

-Use a combination of fats.
-We use butter and coconut oil in this recipe.
+- Use a combination of fats.
+We use shortening and coconut oil in this recipe.
 The mouthfeel of the finished pastry is not waxy or overly funky-fatty.
 You’ll love it.

-Keep the fat chill.
-Put those love butter pats in the fridge and keep them and the coconut oil on the cool-side.
+- Keep the fat chill.
+Put those love shortening pats in the fridge and keep them and the coconut oil on the cool-side.
 That will keep the flaky texture of the crust that you want.

 Perfect Multi-Grain Pie Crust